 VISITING INTERNATIONAL STUDENT PROGRAM (VISP)

-Any international student who has completed at least one semester of college/university study and meets language proficiency requirements may apply.
+Any international student who has completed at least one semester of college/university study and meets language proficiency requirements (TOEFL: minimum 80 iBT/550 PBT; IELTS: minimum of 6.5) may apply.
 Applicants do not need to be currently enrolled in an educational institution.
 Students should apply at least three months before the intended start date at UW–Madison in order to complete the entire admission process and visa application (which may require many months to complete).
-Also, there is a limited number of spots available in VISP each semester, so early application provides the best consideration.
+A limited number of spots are available in VISP each semester, so applying early provides the best consideration.

 Students are admitted in one of three levels which determines the minimum credit load requirements:

 Undergraduate level students: completed at least one semester of college/university study and will not have completed their degree before arriving in Madison.
-Students must be in good academic standing with a minimum grade point average (GPA) equivalent at home university of a 3.0 on a 4.0 scale, as indicated on this international grade conversion guide.
+Students must be in good academic standing with a minimum grade point average (GPA) equivalent at home university of a 3.0 on a 4.0 scale.
 UIUL is the designation on the admissions application and course roster.

 Graduate level students: completed an undergraduate degree and may or may not have started a graduate program.
 UIGL is the designation on the admissions application and course roster.